dabodev/dabo/README.md

    * Macintosh OSX 10.5 or higher
    * Linux 2.6 or higher with X11 running and Gtk2

+Your first step is to install Dabo by using the standard ```python setup.py install``` method.

-How you get started is pretty much up to you.
+From there how you get started is pretty much up to you.
 Run DaboDemo.py which is in demo/DaboDemo.
 Run AppWizard.py which is in ide/wizards/AppWizard.
 Run ClassDesigner.py or ReportDesigner.py in the ide directory.

-For some quick results for the impatient, once you've installed Dabo using the standard ```python setup.py install``` method, do this from your Python interpreter:
+Or, do this from your Python interpreter:

 ```python
 from dabo.dApp import dApp